Dioecy: In botany

-The sporophyte generation of seed plants is called "dioecious" when each sporophyte plant has only one kind of spore-producing organ, all of whose spores give rise either to male gametophytes, which produce only male gametes (sperm), or to female gametophytes, which produce only female gametes (egg cells).
-For example, a single flowering plant sporophyte of a fully dioecious species has either flowers with functional stamens producing pollen containing male gametes (staminate or 'male' flowers), or flowers with functional carpels producing female gametes (carpellate or 'female' flowers), but not both.
-(See Plant reproductive morphology for further details, including more complex cases.)
+The sporophyte generation of seed plants is called dioecious when each sporophyte plant has only one kind of spore-producing organ, all of whose spores give rise either to male gametophytes, which produce only male gametes (sperm), or to female gametophytes, which produce only female gametes (egg cells).
+For example, a single flowering plant sporophyte of a fully dioecious species like holly has either flowers with functional stamens producing pollen containing male gametes (staminate or 'male' flowers), or flowers with functional carpels producing female gametes (carpellate or 'female' flowers), but not both.
+There are other, more complex reproductive schemes such as gynodioecy and androdioecy.

-Slightly different terms, dioicous and monoicous, may be used for the gametophyte generation, although dioecious and monoecious are also used.
+Slightly different terms, dioicous and monoicous, may be used for the gametophyte generation of non-vascular plants, although dioecious and monoecious are also used.
 A dioicous gametophyte either produces only male gametes (sperm) or produces only female gametes (egg cells).
 About 60% of liverworts are dioicous.

-In order for the distinction between dioecious and monoecious sporophytes to make sense, the plant must exhibit hetrospory.
-Thus, all dioecious plants must produce heterospores.
-Furthermore, all heteresporous plants must be dioicous.

 Dioecy occurs in a wide variety of plant groups.
 Examples of dioecious plant species include ginkgos, willows, cannabis and African teak.
 As its specific name implies, the perennial stinging nettle Urtica dioica is dioecious, while the annual nettle Urtica urens is monoecious.
 Dioecious flora are predominant in tropical environments.

 About 65% of gymnosperm species are dioecious, but almost all conifers are monoecious.

 In gymnosperms, the sexual systems dioecy and monoecy are strongly correlated with the mode of pollen dispersal, monoecious species are predominantly wind dispersed (anemophily) and dioecious species animal-dispersed (zoophily).

 About 6 percent of flowering plant species are entirely dioecious and about 7% of angiosperm genera contain some dioecious species.
 Dioecy is more common in woody plants, and heterotrophic species.
 In most dioecious plants, whether male or female gametophytes are produced is determined genetically, but in some cases it can be determined by the environment, as in Arisaema species.

-Certain algae are dioecious.
+Certain algae, such as some species of Polysiphonia, are dioecious.
 Dioecy is prevalent in the brown algae (Phaeophyceae) and may have been the ancestral state in that group.